ctrl-space-labs/proven-ai/provenai-documentation/docs/1. Getting Started/5-Keycloak-Configuration.md

 Next we need to configure the flows.
 - Click on registration flow and duplicate it.
-- On the Copy of registration set `Terms&Condiitons` to `Required`.
+- On the Copy of registration set `Terms&Conditions` to `Required`.
 - Under Action select `Bind flow`.
 Choose as binding type as `Registration flow`.

 Switch to `Keycloak master` realm and repeat this process.